cloudmesh-community/book/chapters/container/docker-swarm.md

 # Docker Swarm :o:

-:o: TODO: the `$` needs to be prefixed with the computer on whch we execute this

 A swarm is a group of machines that are running Docker and joined into a cluster.
 Docker commands are executed on a cluster by a swarm manager.
 The machines in a swarm can be physical or virtual.
 After